Law Enforcement Facts

 - There are more than 900,000 sworn law enforcement officers now serving in the United States, which is the highest figure ever.
 About 12 percent of those are female.

-- According to the FBI's Uniform Crime Reports, an estimated 1.2 million violent crimes occurred nationwide in 2011, a four percent decrease from 2010.
+- According to the FBI's Uniform Crime Reports, an estimated 1.16 million violent crimes occurred nationwide in 2013, a decrease of 4.4 percent from 2012.

 - Crime fighting has taken its toll.
 Since the first recorded police death in 1791, there have been over 20,000 law enforcement officers killed in the line of duty.
 Currently, there are 20,267 names engraved on the walls of the National Law Enforcement Officers Memorial.